What to do in Hit and Run – “Leaving the scene of an Accident”

 A Car Hit Me and Drove Off

 If you have been in a car accident and the person who hit your vehicle left the scene – they are still liable!
 There is still help available to you.
-Hit and run crashes occur every single minute here in the U.S. according to the AAA Motor Club.
+Hit and run crashes occur with an alarming frequency here in the U.S. according to the AAA Motor Club.
 It is not uncommon to have someone come into our office and say, “someone hit my car” or “I got hit by a car, and they drove off – What can I do?”

 Now not every hit & run is tragic, but many are.
 Illinois requires an uninsured motorist to carry personal injury coverage specifically, you have a right to compensation, and it will likely require legal intervention on your behalf to get that.

 Injured in a Hit and Run Car Accident?
-Get FREE Expert Legal Advice Now!
+Get FREE Legal Advice Now!

 The law is clear, this type of destructive behavior or action is not acceptable, and we support our clients fully to recover from damages and get the compensation required for that.